 Welcome to the academic homepage of Kira Lussier!
-I am a PhD Candidate at the Institute for the History and Philosophy of Science and Technology at the University of Toronto, a researcher at the Technoscience Research Unit, and a newly-appointed Junior Fellow at Victoria College, University of Toronto.
-I am currently co-organizer of Techniques of the Corporation, a conference to be held in Toronto in May 2017.
+I am a PhD Candidate at the Institute for the History and Philosophy of Science and Technology at the University of Toronto, a researcher at the Technoscience Research Unit, and a Junior Fellow at Victoria College, University of Toronto.

 I am a historian of psychology, business, capitalism, and the self in 20th-century America.
-In my dissertation, “How Psychology Became Human Capital,” examines a cluster of psychological techniques, from the Myers-Briggs Type Indicator to motivation training seminars, which corporations have adopted to measure and value our psychological capacities.
+My dissertation narrates the history of corporate psychological testing, notably the popular Myers-Briggs Type Indicator, to understand how 20th-century American corporations have sought to measure and value our psychological capacities.
 You can read more about my dissertation here.

 After completing an Honours BA in History from McGill University, I moved back to Ontario to complete an MA in History of Science at the IHPST.
 I work under the supervision of Michelle Murphy and Elspeth Brown in the department of History and with Mark Solovey at the IHPST.
 At the University of Toronto, I have served as president of the IHPST’s graduate student union, HAPSAT; production editor of the open-access journal, Spontaneous Generations: A Journal for the History and Philosophy of Science; and as an assistant curator of the University of Toronto Scientific Instruments Collection.

-- Organization of American Historians, New Orleans, April 6-9
+- Panel sponsored by the Business History Conference, “Captive Minds and Footloose Capital,” Organization of American Historians, New Orleans, April 6-9

-- Techniques of the Corporation, Toronto, May 4-6
+- Co-organizer and presenter, Techniques of the Corporation, Toronto, May 4-6